Self-contained two-layer shallow water theory of strong internal bores: Appendix

-\citet{Borden2013} argue that since the vorticity front condition is decoupled from the pressure drop, the latter can be determined, if required, by substituting the jump parameters satisfying this front condition into the momentum balance condition which thus can be satisfied as well.
-This, however, is at odds not only with the shallow-water theory but also with the control-volume analysis of the inviscid limit of the vortex-sheet model of \citet{Ungarish2018} which is physically equivalent to the model of \citet{Borden2013}.
-The fact that the vorticity equation, which \citet{Borden2013} integrate over a control volume enclosing the jump, contains no pressure does not decouple the latter from the resulting vorticity front condition.
-It is important to note that the 2D integral of the vorticity transport equation considered by \citet{Borden2013} is mathematically equivalent by Stokes' theorem to the circulation of Navier-Stokes equation along the boundary of the control volume \citep{Ungarish2018}.
-This mathematically equivalent approach defines the pressure drop across hydraulic jump independently of the momentum conservation.
-Thus, the latter cannot be satisfied together with the circulation conservation unless the model is extended by introducing phenomenologically two additional parameters -- the so-called head losses in both layers which are supposed to account for the effect of viscous dissipation on the pressure drop \citep{Ungarish2018}.
+This section presents an extended discussion of the key differences between the proposed SW theory and two alternative approaches \citep{Borden2013,Ungarish2018}.
+The first is that of \citet{Borden2013} who argue that since the vorticity front condition can be decoupled from the pressure drop, the latter can be determined, if required, independently from the former by substituting the jump parameters that satisfy this front condition into the momentum balance condition.
+So both conditions would be satisfied simultaneously along with the conservation of mass.
+This, however, is at odds not only with the SW theory but also with the inviscid limit of the vortex-sheet model of \citet{Ungarish2018} which is physically equivalent to the model of \citet{Borden2013}.
+The fact that the vorticity equation, which \citet{Borden2013} integrate over the control volume enclosing the jump, contains no pressure, does not decouple the latter from the vorticity front condition.
+It is important to note that the 2D integral of the vorticity transport equation considered by \citet{Borden2013} is mathematically equivalent by Stokes' theorem to the circulation of Euler equation along the boundary of the control volume \citep{Ungarish2018}.
+Therefore, it is not mathematically consistent to accept one approach and dismiss the other as done, for example, by \citet{Khodkar2017} with respect to Bernoulli's law which underlies the vorticity front condition.
+The pressure drop across a circulation-conserving hydraulic jump is indeed defined by the second approach.
+This pressure drop, however, is not necessarily the same as that satisfying the momentum balance condition.
+Thus, the latter cannot be satisfied together with the circulation conservation unless the model is substantially extended by introducing two additional phenomenological parameters, the so-called head losses, which are supposed to account for the effect of viscous dissipation on the pressure drop \citep{Ungarish2018}.

+\citet{Borden2013} also argue that their vorticity front condition must satisfy the momentum balance because so does the vorticity equation it is derived from.
+The SW equations, which follow from the mathematically equivalent Euler equation, demonstrate that the equivalence of the associated conservation laws relies on the continuity of the velocity and pressure fields.
+Continuity is required only by the PDEs, which describe local conservation laws, but not by the integral conservation laws, which are actually employed for the derivation of approximate front conditions using the control-volume method.